surbhisonkiya/introsde-2017-assignment-2-server/README.md

 Project:

+The University wants to understand better the preferences of their students, so they need a system that help them register Users and their preferred activities.
+Ideally they need to register firstname, lastname, birthdate of the students.
+About the activities they need to register name, description, type of activity, place, start date/time.
+The University needs to add, read, modify and delete the information via Web (REST Services).
+Additionally the results should be save in a database.

 description of the project (2 paragraphs).
 1 paragraph about the code, 1 paragraph about the tasks the code does.

 *********************************************************************************************************************************